Miles out at Kansas over behavior with women while at LSU - WTMJ

 Les Miles is out as Kansas’ head coach just days after he was placed on administrative leave amid sexual misconduct allegations from his tenure at LSU.

 Kansas announced Miles’ departure Monday night, describing it as a mutual agreement to part ways.
-Miles has three years left on his original five-year contract with Kansas.
+Miles has three years left on his original five-year contract with the school that pays him $2.775 million annually through December 2023 and includes several bonuses, among them a $675,000 retention bonus paid last November.

 “I am extremely disappointed for our university, fans and everyone involved with our football program,” Kansas athletic director Jeff Long said in a statement.
 “We will begin the search for a new head coach immediately with an outside firm to assist in this process.
 We need to win football games, and that is exactly what we’re going to do.”